RuzellynDayanan/RuzellynDayanan/README.md

-## Hi there 👋
-My name is Ruzellyn, and I'm a university student taking up Computer Science, interested in web development and  AI applications!
-- 🔭 I’m currently working on
+## Hi, I'm Ruzellyn ✨

+- 🔭 Computer student at University of Cebu Lapu-Lapu and Mandaue
-- 🌱 I’m currently learning ...
+- 🌱

 <!--
 **RuzellynDayanan/RuzellynDayanan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.